samraHanif0340/samraHanif0340.github.io/_pages/home.md

   overlay_image: /assets/images/machine_small.jpg
 ---

 Welcome to my personal site.
-Here, I delve into the world of statistical signal processing, distributed high-performance computing, modeling & simulation, machine learning, and pretty much about anything else which involve mathematics and programming.
-In truth, many fields such as signal processing, simulation, and machine learning spawned from the field of statistics and stochastic processes.
-Hence, a good grasp of the underlying mathematics and algorithms are necessary to excel in successfully automating intelligence to solve problems - a.k.a. teaching a machine!

-Feel free to explore my site.
+Here, I delve into the world of statistical signal processing, distributed high-performance computing, modeling & simulation, and machine learning.
+Actually, I tend to cover pretty much anything involving mathematics and programming, which are necessary to excel in successfully automating intelligence to solve problems - a.k.a. teaching a machine!

-+ The <a href="/portfolio/">portfolio</a> tab contains several of my works on statistical signal processing, distributed high performance, computing, machine learning, amd my doctoral endeavour.
++ The <a href="/portfolio/">portfolio</a> tab contains several of my works on statistical signal processing, distributed high performance, computing, machine learning, and my doctoral endeavour.
 + The <a href="/year-archive/">posts</a> tab contain standalone posts on specific topics.
 + The <a href="/docs/guide/">guide</a> tab contains setup configurations and recommended coding standards, for various languages and tools.